Golden Candles

 - Is Golden Candles good for the Colorado Front Range?

-- Yes.
-Golden Candles is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Golden Candles is a well-suited perennial for Colorado's Front Range.

 - How big does Golden Candles get?